42nd (East Lancashire) Signal Regiment: Origin

-World War I
+First World War

 Mobilisation

 At the beginning of August 1914 the East Lancashire Division was preparing to go on annual training at Caernarfon when orders came cancelling the camp because of the deteriorating international situation.
 The RE companies returned to Seymour Grove, where mobilisation orders arrived at 18.00 on 4 August.
 The men were billeted in the schools next door to the drill hall and horses and carts were requisitioned according to standing instructions.
 On 10 August TF units were invited to volunteer for Overseas Service, which was greeted with acclamation at Seymour Grove; virtually the whole of the East Lancashire Division volunteered.
 On 18 August the signal company went to Bury and its sections camped with their brigades.

 On 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
 In this way duplicate battalions, brigades and divisions were created, mirroring those TF formations being sent overseas.
 Later 3rd Line units were formed to supply drafts to the 1st and 2nd Lines.